-- His very introduction into the franchise is when Rexxar, Rokhan and Chen Stormstout is sent on a mission to save him from a centaur band.
+- His very introduction into the franchise is when Rexxar, Rokhan, and Chen Stormstout are sent on a mission to save him from a centaur band.

 - Baine recently tried being imprisoned by the Horde itself, due to high treason against Warchief Sylvanas Windrunner when he returned Derek Proudmoore to his family.
 He is ultimately rescued by Thrall, Varok Saurfang, Jaina Proudmoore, Mathias Shaw and an adventurer.

 - Lava Adds Awesome: His fight in Endtime takes place on islands surrounded by lava.

 - Lava Is Boiling Koolaid: Somewhat in Endtime.
 Lava does damage you when you run through it, and moving Baine through it empowers his axe with lava.
 The same happens to the player's weapons.

 - Manly Tears: Baine openly wept when he saw the Mana Bomb drop on Theramore.